RasaHQ/rasa/README.md

 If your code is not formatted properly, travis will fail to build.

 If you want to automatically format your code on every commit, you can use [pre-commit](https://pre-commit.com/).
-Just install it via `pip install pre-commit` and execute `pre-commit install`.
+Just install it via `pip install pre-commit` and execute `pre-commit install` in the root folder.
+This will add a hook to the repository, which reformats files on every commit.

 If you want to set it up manually, install black via `pip install black`.
 To reformat files execute